-• Employees must use good judgment and keep all passwords protected.
+- Employees must use good judgment and keep all passwords protected.
 Do not post a list of user names and passwords where they may be seen by students or others.
-Never email user

-- When leaving a computer, always log off to prevent unauthorized access to files or email. - Students should always be supervised while using the Internet, computers, handheld devices or electronic resources. - Email accounts are provided for professional use only.
-Email should not be used for personal gain or business-related activities.
+Never email user names and passwords to unknown sources.
+The Richmond County School System Information Technology Department will never ask for passwords by email. - When leaving a computer, always log off to prevent unauthorized access to files or email. - Students should always be supervised while using the Internet, computers, handheld devices or electronic resources. - Email accounts are provided for professional use only.
+Email should not be used for personal gain or business related activities.
 Broadcasting of unsolicited messages is prohibited.
 All employees must request permission from the building administrator before sending any messages to an entire building's staff.
 Permission has to be granted from the